gve-sw/cisco_cucm_phone_inventory_with_serial/README.md

 cd dependencies
 for %x in (*.whl) do python3 -m pip install %x
 ```

+NOTE: You might get "Could not fetch URL" errors when running the pip install commands above due to
+the order in which the libraries are listed in the folder... if pip cannot find a library that another one
+is installing depends on, it still tries to download that dependency instead of looking for the file in the
+folder.
+If this happens, just re-run the pip install command or loop as many times as needed until you get
+a "clean" run where, for each library, you get a "Requirement already satisfied:.." message.

 6. Edit user_env_default.py and add your CUCM environment and user details example: